vjani/todays-movies/README.md

 # todays-movies (ChatGPT shenanigans)
-Shows 5 popular movies, ratings and where to watch
+Shows today's popular movies, ratings and where to watch